FREE Trial with Benzinga Pro happening right now!

 - Price: Free, $99 upgrade

 Brought to you by Microsoft, this course teaches you how to transform and analyze data into sophisticated visualizations.
+You can go from “what is Excel” and the history of the platform to the manipulation of a Microsoft spreadsheet in any setting.

 This self-paced course does require you to already understand Excel analytic tools like pivot tables and charts as well as basic tables.
 Prior experience working with databases may also be helpful.

 Instructors Dany Hoter from DataRails and Jonathan Sanito from Microsoft guide you through the process of importing data, creating data mashups, and preparing the data for analysis.
+Consider this Microsoft Office training course the first step in Microsoft Excel certification.

 2. Tables and Formulas with Excel by Udemy